pablobernabeu/UKCLC2020-workshop-Open-data-and-reproducibility/README.md

 [The duration of each part was adjusted during the workshop.]

-You’re welcome to post any questions through GitHub issues at https://github.com/pablobernabeu/UKCLC2020-workshop-Open-data-and-reproducibility.
+You’re welcome to post any questions in [issues](https://github.com/pablobernabeu/UKCLC2020-workshop-Open-data-and-reproducibility/issues).

 ## **R Markdown** &nbsp; `75 min`